arianarobertson/Python-project-2/learningjournal.md

 Conclusion:
 Use QuerySet when fetching and filtering data from the database.
 Convert to DataFrame when advanced analysis or visualization is required.

+Exercise 2.8: Deploying a Django Project – Learning Journal Learning Goals

+Enhance user experience and the look and feel of your web application using CSS and JavaScript.

+Deploy your Django web application on a web server.

+Curate project deliverables for your portfolio.

+Reflection Questions
+1. Explain how you can use CSS and JavaScript in your Django web application.

+CSS (Cascading Style Sheets) is used to style HTML templates in Django, controlling layout, colors, fonts, and overall visual presentation.
+In Django, CSS files are placed in the static folder and linked in templates using the {% static %} template tag.

+JavaScript allows me to add interactivity to the application.
+For example, I can create dynamic forms, implement AJAX-based search, or add animations to enhance user experience.
+JavaScript files are also stored in the static folder and linked to templates similarly.
+Using CSS and JS together lets me create a responsive, user-friendly, and visually appealing web application.

+2. In your own words, explain the steps you’d need to take to deploy your Django web application.

+Deploying a Django application involves several key steps:

+Prepare the Application for Production

+Update settings for production (e.g., DEBUG=False, configure ALLOWED_HOSTS).

+Use environment variables for sensitive information like SECRET_KEY and database credentials.

+Configure static and media files properly.

+Set Up a Production Database

+Choose a hosted database service (e.g., Heroku Postgres).

+Update the DATABASE_URL environment variable to point to the production database.

+Apply migrations to the production database.

+Version Control and GitHub

+Push production-ready code to GitHub, ensuring the repository is well-documented.

+Exclude sensitive files (like settings.py with SECRET_KEY) from the repository.

+Deploy to a Web Server

+Use a platform like Heroku to host the application.

+Install the required add-ons (e.g., Postgres).

+Push the code to the Heroku remote using git push heroku main.

+Run management commands like collectstatic and migrate on the server.

+Verify and Test

+Create superusers and add sample data to test functionality.

+Check that all features, pages, and navigation work as expected.

+4. Reflection on Achievement 2

+What went well during this Achievement?

+Successfully integrated user authentication, recipe search, and visualization features.

+Deployed the application on Heroku and ensured all functionality works online.

+What are you proud of?

+Building a fully functional, visually appealing, and interactive Django application from scratch.

+Preloading data and implementing charts and search functionality that enhance user experience.

+What was the most challenging aspect?

+Debugging deployment issues, such as database connections and server errors on Heroku.

+Managing environment variables and ensuring the application runs smoothly in production.

+Did this Achievement meet your expectations?

+Yes, it reinforced my Django skills and gave me confidence in deploying production-ready web applications.

+I now feel equipped to showcase my skills to potential employers and continue building complex Django projects.